origgami/cmb2-multidates-picker/README.md

 ## OPTIONS

-As it uses [MultiDatesPicker v1.6.3 for jQuery UI](http://multidatespickr.sourceforge.net/), you can use a bunch of parameters from both MultiDatesPicker and also [JqueryUI Datepicker](http://api.jqueryui.com/datepicker/) itself.
+As it uses [MultiDatesPicker v1.6.3 for jQuery UI](http://multidatespickr.sourceforge.net/), you can use all of the parameters from both [MultiDatesPicker](http://multidatespickr.sourceforge.net/) and also [JqueryUI Datepicker](http://api.jqueryui.com/datepicker/) itself.
+These are some interesting parameters i could check, but like i said, there are a bunch of them
-You only have to use the **'multidates_params'** like the code above.
-Example:

 ```php
 'multidates_params' => array(